American Idol alumni in film, television and theater: Season 1

 The first season of American Idol saw its first and only attempt at expanding the Idol franchise into the film industry.
 The winner Kelly Clarkson and runner-up Justin Guarini played the leads in the musical comedy, From Justin to Kelly, but the film failed both critically and at the box office.
-No further film venture had been attempted in following seasons.
+There have been no further film ventures with American Idol contestants.

-Kelly Clarkson has gone on to be a coach on The Voice, voiced characters in three animated movies, and since 2019 has hosted The Kelly Clarkson Show.
-Justin Guarini has starred in several musical productions, including non-musical production of Shakespeare's Romeo & Juliet as Paris in 2013.
-He was the host of Idol Tonight and Idol Wrap on TVGN.
+Clarkson has also been a coach on The Voice, voiced characters in three animated movies, and began hosting The Kelly Clarkson Show in September 2019.
+Guarini has starred in several musical productions, including in a non-musical production of Shakespeare's Romeo & Juliet as Paris in 2013.
+He was the host of Idol Tonight and Idol Wrap on TVGN (TV Guide Network).
 Tamyra Gray has starred in several musical products including Rent in 2008.
-Jim Verraros has starred in a number of gay-theme films, while semi-finalist Kristin Holt has forged a career as TV show host.
+Jim Verraros has starred in gay-theme films, while semi-finalist Kristin Holt has begun a career as a TV show host.

 Season 2

-The winner of season 2, Ruben Studdard, teamed up with the fifth-place finisher Trenyce and the disqualified semi-finalist Frenchie Davis to star in the touring production of Ain't Misbehavin', the recording of which won a Grammy nomination.
-The runner-up Clay Aiken enjoyed two successful stints in Broadway in the musical Spamalot.
-Frenchie Davis also had some success in Broadway, as did Hollywood round auditioner Josh Strickland who starred as Tarzan in musical of the same name.
+The winner of season 2, Ruben Studdard, teamed with the fifth-place finisher Trenyce and the disqualified semi-finalist Frenchie Davis to star in the touring production of Ain't Misbehavin', the recording of which won a Grammy nomination.
+The runner-up Clay Aiken enjoyed two successful stints on Broadway in the musical Spamalot.
+Davis also had some success on Broadway, as did Hollywood round auditioner Josh Strickland who starred as Tarzan in musical of the same name.

 Kimberley Locke and Kimberly Caldwell have both pursued a career as TV hosts aside from their music.